Statesboro STEAM Academy: Academics

 CCAT's Learning Perspective uses Howard Gardner's theory of multiple intelligences.
 Instead of textbooks, CCAT uses computers for much of its schoolwork and relies on the knowledge of its teachers to meet student needs.
-Statesboro STEAM will be relocating as found out 2019.
+Statesboro STEAM relocated from it's original address during the summer of 2026, it now resides at 531 E Main street.

-School structure
+Grade structure

-The grades taught range from grade 4 to grade 12.
+The grades taught range from grade 2 to grade 12.
 Corliss Reese is the principal of the school.

+Reward system

+The school uses a system known as "Dragon chips".
+These cards are given to students by staff members, and allow them to redeem various rewards.

 Sports

 Statesboro STEAM has a variety of sports teams, including men and women's basketball and cross country.
-STEAM also has an Esports team, playing Super Smash Bros.
+Statesboro STEAM also has an E-sports team, playing Super Smash Bros.
 Ultimate, Rocket League, Mario Kart 8 Deluxe, and Pokemon.